tiger031/4_digit_7_seg_indicator/README.md

 # 4_digit_7_seg_indicator
-Made prototype board on 7 segment indicator (ALS304/ALS314(АЛС304/АЛС314) and 74HC595 shift register.
+Made prototype board on 7 segment indicator (ALS314(АЛС314) and 74HC595 (DHVQFN16 package) shift register on one layer PCB.
+Used arduino nano  for control purposes (sketch attached) with interrupt library "MsTimer2".